rajvipulraj401/React/React_notes/Pre notes React/README.md

   - Takes a function as an argument.
   - Should be called at the top of the function.

-The only thing you have to know about hooks in react that they need to be called at the top of  your function .
-We cannot put hooks conditionally . like if (true) run this hook this will not work and we will get an error."you cannot render hooks conditionlly you cannot put them inside if's , loops or even after return "
+`The only thing you have to know about hooks in react that they need to be called at the top of  your function .
+We cannot put hooks conditionally . like if (true) run this hook this will not work and we will get an error."you cannot render hooks conditionlly you cannot put them inside if's , loops or even after return "`

-## **React with Vite:**
-  1. Navigate to the folder where you want to install the React project using Vite.
-  2. Open VS Code in the folder.
-  3. Open the console and run:
-     ```
-     npm create vite@latest
-     npm i
-     npm run dev
-     ```
-   Now, you'll have local files and a local server.

 # conclusion - React ka naam react islea hai kyunki react reacts when we change state react changes at all places where state has been used and this is the main model of the Whole react.
 This is the way it works.